Hqin2019/pCO2-reconstruction/README.md

 The dataset `RSdata.csv` is the satellite remote-sensing derived sea surface pCO2 for the summers of 2000-2014, also gridded with a 0.5º×0.5º resolution in the (5-25º N, 109-122º E) region.

-The original annual data is avaliable to download from XMU's library at https://dspace.xmu.edu.cn/handle/2288/174342.
+The original datasets are avaliable to download from XMU's library at https://dspace.xmu.edu.cn/handle/2288/174342.

 ## Contents for R codes